 The Design Center is the part of the queue where you will design your car for the attraction.
 I’ve only been through the FastPass queue but the monitors were low so it was easy for me to use them.
 You don’t have to design anything if you don’t want to put it helps pass the time.

 The sign says that you should be able to transfer within 30 seconds but don’t let that worry you.
 The Cast Members at Test Track have always been very patient and accommodating.
 You don’t need to hurry, 30 seconds is longer than you think.
 And you don’t have to get into the ride vehicle how it is described if there is a way that is easier for you.

 There is an additional grab bar that you can request for the Sim Car (ride vehicle).
 I felt comfortable with the seat belt, it goes across your chest and it kept me stable.
 There is also a grab bar next to the seat that I used.
 There are a few sudden stops so if you are worried I would go ahead and request it.

-You will take a lift down to the seat belt check area.
+This photo is from the old version of the ride but the seat belt check area is the same.
 They will bring a Sim Car there for you to board.
-It’s a lot easier to load here because the car is at the same height as your chair, just like the practice vehicle outside.
+It’s a lot easier to load here because the car will be closer to the height of your wheelchair, just like the practice vehicle outside.
 They will keep your wheelchair there so when the ride is over you will pass through where everyone else exits and go back to the seat belt check area.
-Getting out is much easier here as well.
 Once you are back in your wheelchair they will take you back to the lift for you to exit.